UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_20.md

 You can split up how this code works into 3 steps:

-1. We use `.loc[]` to find the rows specifying certain conditions.
+1. We use `.loc[]` to find the rows meeting certain conditions.

-2. We next indicate which column we wish to replace with the new values.
+2. We next indicate which column we wish to access.

-3. Once we have obtained our desired rows and the column which we are editing, we assign a value to the row meeting the condition (a “True” value):
+3. Once we have obtained our desired rows and the column which we are editing, we assign a value.

 ---